modmore/Commerce_DigitalProduct/README.md

 ## Options

-- `commerce_digitalproduct.download_method`: method that will be used to download the file.
-Out of the box, it supports redirect (redirects to a URL), forced (force download the file with PHP, slow for large files), sendfile (X-Accel-Redirect, requires additional server setup).
-Defaults to redirect.
+- `commerce_digitalproduct.download_methods`: methods that can be used to download the file.
+Out of the box, it supports redirect (redirects to a URL) and forced (force download the file with PHP, not good for large files.
+Only works for resources if the resource is a web link).
+Additionally, you can use a custom snippet download method.
+Check out the digitalproduct.get_file snippet for how to implement a custom snippet download method.
 - `commerce_digitalproduct.expiration_times`: Labels and values for expiration times that appear in the product form.
 Uses a TV checkbox like format.
 Values need to be strtotime compatible.
 - `commerce_digitalproduct.resource_parents`: Parents to look under for the resources input.
 Comma delimited.